invertase/react-native-firebase/pages/quick-start/android-firebase-credentials.md

 - Enter your application details then click on 'Register app':

-> The debug signing certificate is optional, however is required for Dynamic Links, Invites, Phone Auth.
+> The debug signing certificate is optional to use Firebase with your app, but is required for Dynamic Links, Invites and Phone Auth.
 To generate a certificate run `cd android && ./gradlew signingReport` and copy the SHA1 from the `debug` key.

 ![Register app](https://prismic-io.s3.amazonaws.com/invertase%2F3ea8d102-0fa8-4a5e-bbb4-938f5955800e_screenshot+2019-05-07+at+11.00.01.png)